An access authority1 may erect and maintain:

 (c) any other matters relating to access land or to public access to land which the access authority considers appropriate7.

-Before erecting a notice on any land the access authority must, if reasonably practicable, consult the owner or occupier of the land
+Before erecting a notice on any land the access authority must, if reasonably practicable, consult the owner

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.